MarlinFirmware/MarlinDocumentation/_basics/auto_build_marlin.md

 - Click the *Auto Build Marlin* icon ![AutoBuild Icon](/assets/images/basics/abm/icon.png) in the Activities Bar to bring up the *Auto Build Marlin* options bar.
   ![AutoBuild Menu](/assets/images/basics/abm/menu.png)

-- Click one of the tool icons to open the Auto Build Marlin panel and initiate a build, upload, etc. If there are multiple environments for your `MOTHERBOARD` you will be asked to choose one first.
+- Click the "Show ABM Panel" button or one of the tool icons to open the *Auto Build Marlin* panel and initiate a build, upload, etc. If there are multiple environments for your `MOTHERBOARD` you will need to choose one first.

   Icon|Action
   ----|------